WZM5853/Bench4Merge/README.md

 # Bench4Merge
-A Comprehensive Benchmark for Merging in Realistic Dense Traffic with Micro-Interactive Vehicles The main text can be obtained from this link: [Bench4Merge](https://arxiv.org/abs/2410.15912)
+A Comprehensive Benchmark for Merging in Realistic Dense Traffic with Micro-Interactive Vehicles

+Main text can be obtained from this link: [Bench4Merge](https://arxiv.org/abs/2410.15912)

 <h2 align="center">
   <img src='./result/figure/overall.jpg'>